ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 So to actually *act on* a system requires energy.

 And that's what you have to do to get information.
-So here's Boltzmann, basically inventing quantum theory!
+So here's Boltzmann, basically inventing quantum theory! <stopped here!>

 14:47 So we're going to fast forward by another 15 years, to 1900.
 And in 1900, **[Max] Planck** solved this problem called the "**blackbody radiation** problem," which was basically, "How much heat does your hot boiler give off into the air?"